It’s a hectic time of year. Last ditch present-buying, tight work deadlines and plenty of parties and gatherings to keep-up with.

 Now we’re not party poopers over here at Rest Assured.
 Far from it.
 Everyone deserves to let loose round the Christmas period.
 But there are ways you can let your hair down, while also keeping healthy and getting the much-needed rest you need.

 After all, you don’t want to burn-out before Big Ben’s clock chimes, do you?

 So here are 6 tips to help you keep your energy-levels up during the festive season.
 Keep calm and party on…

 Strike the right balance

-Mince pies, cakes, pastries…it seems that there’s a never-ending stream of sugary temptations around us during Christmas encouraging to over-indulge.
+Mince pies, cakes, pastries…it seems that there’s a never-ending stream of sugary temptations around us during Christmas encouraging indulgence.

 And there’s nothing wrong with treating yourself every once in a while.

 But it can get a little too-tempting to eat sugary things for the sake of it.
 A good way of combatting the craving is to have healthy snacks nearby.

 Eating fruit, nuts and vegetables will help stave-off the urges.
 It also means when Christmas Day comes you can really go for it.
 After all, you’ve earned it…

 You’re going to have a few late nights over the next few weeks.
 Whether it’s the work’s party, present wrapping/buying or putting in a late-night shift, you’re going to need to recover when and where you can.